boazbk/crypto/lec_11_concrete_pkc.md

 When two elements are in $\Z_n$ then we will always assume that all operations are done modulo $m$ unless stated otherwise.
 We let $\Z^*_m = \{ a\in \Z_m : gcd(a,m)=1 \}$.
 Note that $m$ is prime if and only if $|\Z^*_m|=m-1$.
 For every $a \in \Z^*_m$ we can find using the extended gcd algorithm an element $b$ (typically denoted as $a^{-1}$) such that $ab=1$ (can you see why?).
-The set $\Z^*_m$ is an abelian group with the multiplication operation, and hence by the observations of the previous lecture,
+The set $\Z^*_m$ is an Abelian group with the multiplication operation, and hence by the observations of the previous lecture,
 $a^{|\Z^*_m|}=1$ for every $a\in \Z^*_m$.
 In the case that $m$ is prime, this result is known as "Fermat's Little Theorem" and is typically stated as $a^{p-1}=1 \pmod{p}$ for every $a\neq 0$.

 > # {.remark title="Note on $n$ bits vs a number $n$" #smallvsbigrem}